jameskabbes/analytics_workshop/README.md

 # Questions

+Answer the following questions related to the given datasets.

 **All answers to be rounded to nearest integer**

 For questions that relate to `income`, only consider the rows with known income (first 4.5 million of `features.csv`) for your answer.

+1. How many individuals live in the state of Texas?

+2. How many currently married teachers in the state of IL are less than 20 years old?

+3. What is the absolute value of the average difference between an engineer's income and a lawyer's income in the state of TX?

+4. Find the absolute difference of a) the proportion of people in their 20s who are married / have been married and b) the proportion of people in their 30s who are married / have been married.
+Round you answer to 2 decimal places and multiply by 100. (e.g. if absolute proportional difference is 0.124203, return `12`)

+5. Explore the distrubtion of income by occupation.
+Does it appear that occupation plays a significant role in income?
+Enter 2 for yes, 1 for no.

+6. Plot the distrubtion of income by age.
+Does it appear that age plays a significant role in income?
+Enter 2 for yes, 1 for no.

+7. Find the absolute difference between the median income and the mean income

+8. Predict the incomes for the remaining 500,000 individuals.
+What is the predicted income for the individual with `id = 4795132`? _Answers within 20% of the actual value will be given credit_

+9. Predict the incomes for the remaining 500,000 individuals.
+What is the predicted income for the individual with `id = 4625316`? _Answers within 20% of the actual value will be given credit_

+10. Predict the incomes for the remaining 500,000 individuals.
+What is the predicted income for the individual with `id = 4956125`? _Answers within 20% of the actual value will be given credit_